11061055/goleveldb_server/README.md

 # goleveldb_http_server

-## Description
+## Introduction

 Golang leveldb as a KV server.
-It Supports user-defined table,
+It supports user-defined tables,

-which acts as a namespace .
+which acts as different namespaces .
 Cat be used in different scene.

+# Example

 ## Get data